Prince Alwaleed Bin Talal Research Fellowship Award 2022-2023

 All previous research experience and accomplishments, the potential to pursue innovative research, demonstrated ability to work independently while part of a larger research team or collaborative effort and publication history will be taken into account.

 The DHFMR Fellowship Review Committee will consider all applications for the Prince Alwaleed Bin Talal Research Fellowship Award and will recommend the successful candidate to the DHFMR Board of Trustees.
-The successful candidate will be notified by the DHFMR Board of Trustees after its February 2023 meeting.
+Due to the overwhelming number of applications received, review and announcement of the recipients has been delayed.
 Funding will be available from July 1, 2023.

 Please submit applications to: